khadas/khadas_docs/linux/source/vim1/SoftPWM.md

 title: WiriingPi/WiringPi-Python Software PWM
 ---

-This document mainly introduces how to use software PWM to control the servo on WiringPi and WiringPi-Python.
+This document mainly introduces how to use software PWM on WiringPi and WiringPi-Python.

 ## 1. SoftPWM Servo